Search

 Getty Images

 Regular hoof trimming—and shoeing, if necessary—is a must if you own horses.
 But first-time horse owners, or those moving to a new area, might not know where to start when it comes to finding a reputable farrier to care for their horses’ feet.
-We’ll discuss some of the criteria that set the top farriers apart from the pack and give you tips on how to find a well-educated shoer whose experience is suited to your horse’s breed and to your equestrian activities.
+We’ll discuss some of the criteria that set the top farriers apart from the pack.
+We’ll also give you tips on how to find a farrier whose experience suits your horse and your equestrian activities.

 Find a certified farrier.

 Farriers don’t have to earn a specialized degree to be permitted to practice their craft.
-As a profession, farriery is more like riding instruction: Voluntary coursework and certification are available (and desirable), but almost anyone can “hang out a shingle” and advertise for business.
-Competent farriery requires extensive knowledge and training, and you are strongly advised to seek a farrier who has earned an American Farrier’s Association (AFA) certification.
+As a profession, farriery is more like riding instruction.
+Voluntary coursework and certification are available (and desirable), but almost anyone can “hang out a shingle” and advertise for business.
+Competent farriery requires extensive knowledge and training.
+You are strongly advised to seek a farrier who has earned an American Farrier’s Association (AFA) certification.
 Through its more than 70 chapters, the AFA administers a rigorous program of education and testing, open to AFA members.
 It offers the following classifications and levels of certification:

 • AFA Interns have successfully completed an entry-level written examination on equine lower-limb anatomy, physiology (characteristics and functions), and pathology (disorders); conformation, gaits, and movement problems; and types and sizes of American horseshoes and horseshoe nails.
 The title “intern” is a classification only; AFA Interns are not certified farriers.